5 Most UNDERRATED Disney Tips to Make Your Solo Trip Easier (Traveling Alone)

 Restrictions With Resort Hopping

 Resort hopping will be limited unless you are a resort guest or have a dining reservation at said resort.
-Appropriate social distancing is of the upmost importance as the parks are following CDC protocols.

 To be completely prepared for your park visit and to understand completely the policies, take a peek here.
-Preparation and research is always going to be the key to a successful solo trip.

-Final Thoughts on Your Disney Tips
+My Final Thoughts on Your Solo Disney World Trip

-These are just a few of the solo Disney tips I felt were the most important to share for our solo traveler readers for the current timeframe.
+These are just a few of the solo Disney World tips I felt were the most important to share for our solo traveler readers for the current timeframe.

-Hopefully, you have gained some wisdom, insight and knowledge from these tools and I look forward to sharing more tips with you regarding solo travel to the other surrounding theme parks with you in the future!
+I look forward to sharing more tips with you regarding solo travel to the other surrounding theme parks with you in the future!

 What is your number one solo Disney travel tip?
 Share with us in our Facebook group!